contiv/contiv.github.io/websrc/source/documents/tutorials/container-101.md

 ### <a name="cleanup"></a> Cleanup:

-To cleanup the setup, after doing all the experiments, exit the VM destroy VMs:
+To cleanup the setup, after doing all the experiments, exit the VM and destroy the VMs:

 ```
 [vagrant@legacy-swarm-master ~]$ exit